Doctrine · SOC 2 / ISO 27001 / HIPAA

 A SOC 2 sample is 60 instances per year.
 A CRE is one per transaction.

-A SOC 2 Type II report attests that controls operated effectively over a window — typically 6 to 12 months — based on a sample of evidence reviewed by a CPA.
-The control sample size is, by AICPA TSP guidance, typically 25 to 60 instances per control per year.
-ISO 27001 surveillance audits sample at a comparable rate.
-HIPAA OCR audits review a small subset of records on demand.
+A SOC 2 Type II report says controls worked well over a window of time, usually 6 to 12 months, based on a sample of evidence a CPA looked at.
+Under AICPA guidance, that sample is usually 25 to 60 instances per control per year.
+ISO 27001 surveillance audits sample at a similar rate.
+HIPAA OCR audits check a small slice of records on demand.

 SOC 2 Type II annual sample